PEDSnet/PEDSnet-Derivation-BMI/README.md

 ### Installing PEDSnet::Derivation::BMI

 Fundamentally, `PEDSnet::Derivation:BMI` is installed like any other Perl module.
-In most cases, you won't even install it directly; your package manager will automatically install it as a dependency of the derivation package you're really after.
 If you're not already familiar with Perl module management, you may find one of these options useful.

 #### Existing Perl5 Installation